1985 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1985-S DCAM Nickel

-Don’t guess about your 1985 nickel’s rarity, let our CoinValueChecker App examine carefully to reveal whether you’re holding a common piece or a valuable collector’s gem.
+Don’t guess about your 1985 nickel’s rarity — let our CoinValueChecker App examine it carefully to reveal whether you’re holding a common piece or a valuable collector’s gem.

 Key Features of The 1985 Nickel

-The 1985 Jefferson nickel embodies Felix Schlag’s enduring design.
-This copper-nickel composition coin features distinctive elements on both obverse and reverse, with specifications unchanged since the post-World War II restoration of the traditional alloy.
+The 1985 Jefferson nickel carries Felix Schlag’s enduring design on both sides, with its copper-nickel composition and physical specifications essentially unchanged since the post-World War II restoration of the traditional alloy.
+Knowing these features helps you identify your coin’s mint mark, assess strike quality, and spot the Full Steps detail that drives premium value.

 The Obverse Of The 1985 Nickel

-The obverse presents a left-facing profile portrait of Thomas Jefferson, modeled after Jean-Antoine Houdon’s classical 1789 marble bust.
-Jefferson’s dignified likeness captures his statesmanlike demeanor, rendered with careful attention to period-appropriate attire including his coat and queue hairstyle.
+The obverse shows a left-facing profile portrait of Thomas Jefferson, closely modeled after Jean-Antoine Houdon’s classical 1789 marble bust now housed in Boston’s Museum of Fine Arts.
+Jefferson’s dignified likeness includes his coat and characteristic queue hairstyle, rendered with careful period accuracy.

-The word “LIBERTY” appears along the right periphery, while the national motto “IN GOD WE TRUST” is positioned to the left of Jefferson’s portrait.
-The date “1985” sits at the lower right, with mint marks—when present—appearing directly below the final digit of the date in horizontal orientation.
+“LIBERTY” appears along the right periphery, and the national motto “IN GOD WE TRUST” sits to the left of Jefferson’s portrait.
+The date “1985” is positioned at the lower right, with the mint mark — “P” for Philadelphia or “D” for Denver — appearing directly below the last digit of the date.

-Beneath Jefferson’s truncated bust, the tiny initials “FS” honor designer Felix Schlag.
+Beneath Jefferson’s truncated bust, the tiny initials “FS” honor designer Felix Schlag, added in 1966 as a belated recognition of his contribution to American coinage.

 The Reverse Of The 1985 Nickel

-Monticello dominates the reverse in a stately elevation view, showcasing Jefferson’s neoclassical Virginia plantation home with architectural precision.
-The building’s iconic dome, columns, and symmetrical facade create an immediately recognizable American landmark that has become synonymous with the five-cent denomination.
+Monticello dominates the reverse in a stately front-facing elevation view, showcasing Jefferson’s neoclassical Virginia plantation home.
+The building’s iconic dome, columns, and symmetrical facade make it one of the most recognizable images in American coinage.

-The word “MONTICELLO” appears directly beneath the structure, with “FIVE CENTS” arcing below in smaller letters.
-The motto “E PLURIBUS UNUM” graces the upper periphery, while “UNITED STATES OF AMERICA” curves along the lower rim, completing the circular arrangement of inscriptions.
+“MONTICELLO” appears directly beneath the building, with “FIVE CENTS” arcing below in smaller letters.
+The motto “E PLURIBUS UNUM” appears along the upper rim, while “UNITED STATES OF AMERICA” curves along the lower rim.

 Other Features Of The 1985 Nickel

 Physical specifications include a diameter of 21.2 millimeters, weight of 5.00 grams, and thickness of 1.95 millimeters.
-The edge remains completely smooth without reeding or inscriptions—a plain design that distinguishes nickels from other denominations.
+The edge is completely smooth and plain — no ridges (reeding) — which distinguishes nickels from dimes, quarters, and half dollars.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)